yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_1/policy.md

 **Process:**

 1. Verify that approval is present using `check_approval` (HR Manager approval required for final approval)
-2. Validate that employee and reviewer exist and have active status using `discover_employee_entities`
+2. Validate that employee and reviewer exist and have active status using `discover_user_employee_entities`
 3. Create or update the performance review using `manage_performance_review`
 4. Create an audit entry for performance review using `manage_audit_logs`